Mangul-Lab-USC/BioLLMBench/README.md

-Welcome to the code for our paper, BioLLMBench: A Comprehensive Benchmarking of Large Language Models in Bioinformatics
+Welcome to the GitHub repo for our paper, BioLLMBench: A Comprehensive Benchmarking of Large Language Models in Bioinformatics

 Access the raw output of the language models in the directory Data